This registration session will allow you to complete contact information, sign up for participation, and submit payment.

 Please read through each page carefully to ensure that all information is provided accurately.

-To complete registration through our secure site, please have your Visa, MasterCard, Discover or Checking information available.
+To complete registration through our secure site, please have your Visa or MasterCard information available.

 We have added a payment plan option this year.
-You will be asked to pay a certain amount upfront and the remaining fee will be deducted in equal amounts in December, January, and February.
+You will be asked to pay a certain amount upfront and the remaining fee will be deducted in equal amounts.
 Selecting the payment option will add $30 to the total fee.

 What Division Should My Child Play?

 If you want your player to play outside of the division typical for their age, do not fudge his/her birth date.
-When registering, select the age appropriate division.
+When registering, select the age, appropriate division.
 If you want to request for your son or daughter to be eligible to “play up” in an older division, enter that request in the special request section on the registration form.
-Please note, however, that limited play up requests will be granted as our experience over many years has shown that players benefit more from being in an age appropriate division as opposed to possibly having to compete for playing time and not pitching in an older division.
+Please note, however, that limited play up requests will be granted as our experience over many ye, rs has shown that players benefit more from being in an age-appropriate division as opposed to possibly having to compete for playing time and not pitching in an older division.
 Likewise, enter “play down” requests in the special request section.
 Playing down requests are generally honored, subject to potential safety issues.

 |Tee Ball||4-5||Focus is to learn fundamentals, experience teamwork, and give an opportunity to play baseball with their friends.|

 |Rookie||5-6||Participated in one season of Tee Ball unless new to the area.
 Hitting is coach pitch, 5 pitches or 3 strikes.|